How to Spot and Prevent Bullying in The Workplace - HRDQ

 Offering Training to Bullies

 In a workplace, you can choose to offer training to help bullies change their ways.
 In some cases, these individuals have not had a chance to learn that they're wrong and how to fix it.
-Using training materials like the Conflict Strategies Inventory or the Learning to Listen training program can help teach bullies better ways to handle conflict and situations in their workplace.
+Using training materials such as the Conflict Strategies Inventory or the Learning to Listen training program can help teach bullies better ways to handle workplace conflicts.

 Monitoring Ongoing Conflicts

-Once someone has been disciplined and assigned training for bullying in the workplace, they are "on thin ice" while they continue to work.
-You have to watch that employee's behavior and encourage others to do so just in case they relapse.
+Once someone has been disciplined and assigned training for workplace bullying, they are "on thin ice" while they continue to work.
+You have to monitor that employee's behavior and encourage others to do the same, just in case they relapse.
 Bullies can potentially change their ways, but if they fall back into old habits, they can still be too much of a liability for the business to handle.
 In that case, more significant action must be taken.

 Unfortunately, training is not always enough for bullies.
-Some do not take training, some will pay it lip service while continuing in their behaviors, and some will use it, not as a way to avoid bullying behaviors, but as a way to better hide them.
+Some do not take training; some pay lip service to it while continuing their bullying behaviors; and some use it not to avoid bullying but to better hide it.

 Taking Greater Action

 This is why the first step of establishing a company policy is essential.
 Once the bully has been fired, they may retaliate against the company.
-By having the policy in place, and documented violations on file, you can leverage it as proof their termination was justified.
+By having the policy in place and documented violations on file, you can use them as evidence that their termination was justified.

 Growing Beyond Workplace Bullying

 Unfortunately, people with the tendency to resort to bullying behaviors are in no short supply.
-Even once your company establishes anti-bullying policies, trains such behaviors out of most employees, and terminates those who cannot adjust, you must keep an active eye on your roster.
-New employees can be bad influences, and some older employees may take the power gap as an opportunity to become the very thing they were the target of initially.
+Even once your company establishes anti-bullying policies, trains out such behaviors in most employees, and terminates those who cannot adjust, you must keep a close eye on your roster.
+New employees can be bad influences, and some older employees may exploit the power gap to become the very thing they were initially targeted as.
 Bullying requires constant vigilance to overcome.

 Workplace Bullying